Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 # Pipeline Construction and Hyperparameter Tuning for lm, SVM, RF, DT:
 Pipelines were defined for each classifier to streamline the training and evaluation process.The best KFold strategy for each classifier was determined through grid search.
 ## Overall Results and Metrics Summary:

+A plot of the performance metrics for each model.

+A bar plot of the accuracy for each model.

 ## Conclusion and Recommendations
 Findings:
 hyperparameters does not always increase performance.
 The Decision Tree model at depth 3 balanced simplicity with performance effectively.